vimeto/venues-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Security

+- Dependencies are automatically updated via Dependabot
+- Security vulnerabilities should be reported to vilhelm.toivonen@helsinki.fi
+- See our [Security Policy](.github/SECURITY.md) for more details

 ## License

 This project is open source and available under the MIT License.